0xSte/mev-boost/README.md

 ### Enabling metrics

-Optionally, the `-prometheus-port=<port>` flag can be provided to expose prometheus metrics on specified port.
+Optionally, the `-metrics` flag can be provided to expose a prometheus metrics server.
+The metrics server address/port can be changed with the `-metrics-addr` (e.g., `-metrics-addr localhost:9009`) flag.

 ---